 Authenticity: 3.5 out of 5, the “better do ramen bandwagon menu” sucks, but the interior and the rest of the menu makes up for their hack offerings.
 One such thing to order is the matcha iced tea, and you’ll feel like you’re not in Colorado.

 On the downside: they must be having some staffing issues here because I’ve had some very good service to bad with one waitress who was trying to appeal to some bros with “yo, yea, I just got a job here, and yea I’d get that, but I don’t even know what the hell that is, you feel me dawg (dudes were like why you trying so hard).”
-It doesn’t just end there with the front of the house, and the kitchen is also sloppy (inconsistent), and you can hear them fuck’n around in the kitchen, but the major downside is with the menu (hella confusing), and that they added “ramen” or noodles to the menu.
+It doesn’t just end there with the front of the house, and the kitchen is also sloppy (inconsistent) and on one of the days I went, you could hear them fuck’n around in the kitchen.
+The only other major downside is with the menu being hella confusing, and that they added “ramen” or noodles to the menu.
 Seeing and trying it, I could only think “what a hack” attempt.

-On the upside: the small country-style dishes and the wanko style sushi that is unique to Domo is what stand outs here on the menu, but the most impressive thing is the venue itself.
-You can liken it to Denver’s iconic Casa Bonita in that the venue can overshadow the food, but I wish both places would step it up (Eric Cartman and I would appreciate that).
+On the upside: the small country-style dishes and the wanko style sushi that is unique to Domo is what stand outs here on the menu although the most impressive thing is the venue itself.
+You can liken it to Denver’s iconic Casa Bonita in that the venue can overshadow the food sometimes, but I wish both places would step it up (Eric Cartman and I would appreciate that).

 Type of restaurant/food: Ramen, but I like the other items here more than the ramen.
 The gyoza being one of those items, and I’d want to come here just for that.

 Price Range: only $8.95 to $10.50 for katsu curry and gyudon, and they offer three item combos for $14.95 (the portions aren’t tiny either).